-- Treat contributing disease, eg diabetes, hypertension; treat complications.
+- Treatment of a contributing disease - eg, diabetes, and hypertension; treat complications.

 - Drug treatment:

-- Omega-3 fatty acids - currently prescribable as adjunct in secondary prevention for those with myocardial infarction in the previous three months, or for hypertriglyceridaemia.
-Also available over-the-counter as supplements.
+- Omega-3 fatty acids - these are currently prescribable as adjunct in secondary prevention for those with myocardial infarction in the previous three months, or for hypertriglyceridaemia.
+They are also available as over-the-counter supplements.

-- Antiplatelet drugs - aspirin and others, are used for those at greatest risk (eg in secondary prevention of CVD).
+- Antiplatelet drugs - aspirin and others, are used for those at greatest risk (eg, in the secondary prevention of CVD).

 Newer treatments and research